 Extra enzymes in the GI tract reduce the load on the body, making digestion more efficient and providing you with more energy.
 When people take enzymes, their bodies have more energy because they don’t have to work so hard to digest the food.*

-“When people start taking enzyme supplements, one of the most noticeable changes they feel is an increase of energy,” says Dr. Michael Murray, Chief Science Officer of Enzymedica.
-“The enzymes are making it easy for the body to digest food.
-You feel better overall and you have more energy to enjoy your life.”
+By taking an enzyme supplement, one of the most noticeable changes you might feel is a boost or increase of energy.
+Enzymes make it easier for the body to digest food, meaning you would feel better overall and have more energy to enjoy your life. *

 Enzymes Create Healthy Cardiovascular and Immune Systems*